in less than 30 minutes

 Register Your Drone

-Without a Chinese cell phone number and a WeChat account, it is impossible to complete the process.
+Without a Chinese cell phone number, it is impossible to complete the process.

 We offer drone registration services for a fee of US$50.
 Filling out the following form and make the payment; we will complete the registration in 30 minutes.